 Can You Take An Audi To A Regular Mechanic?

 Some smaller engine Audi models may be serviced by a regular mechanic, the technology and tools needed are conventional.
-Larger engines will require a ton more knowledge, tools and time to complete seemingly simple tasks.
+Larger engines will require a ton more knowledge, tools, and time to complete seemingly simple tasks.

 You are correct to ask the question, should you take your Audi to your local mechanic?
-I would say no, it’s much better to take your Audi to a independent Audi specialist, and here’s why.
+I would say no, it’s much better to take your Audi to an independent Audi specialist, and here’s why.

 A specialist will have: